McAfee and Webroot are top antivirus software products, but which one is the best choice?

 While you can see McAfee is more effective at blocking and removing malware threats than Webroot in my own tests, let’s look at further evidence from independent lab AV-Test.

 According to AV-Test’s experiments, McAfee is effective at protecting devices against zero-day malware attacks, including web and email threats.
-These studies were conducted over May and June 2020 and gave McAfee a score of 98.8 percent and 100 percent respectively.
+These studies were conducted over September and October 2021 and gave McAfee a perfect score of 100 percent.
 Webroot was not tested by AV-Test.

-Moving on to AV-Comparatives’ real-world protection test summary for February to May 2020, McAfee scored 98.9 percent, placing it among the top-performing antivirus software products in the test.
+Moving on to AV-Comparatives’ real-world protection test summary for July to October 2021, McAfee scored 99.8 percent, placing it among the top-performing antivirus software products in the test.
+The small percentage McAfee didn’t detect as malicious resulted in McAfee giving the user a prompt to block or allow the file.
 AV-Comparatives didn’t test Webroot.

 While comparing antivirus products, it’s important to consider false alarms.
 These can give insight into how accurately antivirus software identifies threats from files or apps.
-McAfee picked up 25 false alarms across March 2020, putting it way above the average of nine.
+McAfee flagged two false alarms, below the average of seven and putting it close to the top of the results.
+Webroot wasn’t included in this test either.

 Impact on PC Performance